thanos-io/promql-engine/README.md

 ### Intra-operator parallelism

-Parallelism can also be added within individual operators using a parallel coalesce exchange operator.
+Parallelism can also be added within individual operators, using a parallel coalesce exchange operator.
 Such exchange operators are indistinguishable from regular operators to their upstreams since they respect the same `Next()` interface.

 <p align="center">
   <img src="./docs/assets/parallel-coalesce.png"/>